aunyks/create-btc-wallet/README.md

 # create-btc-wallet
 **Create  a new Bitcoin wallet right from the command line!**
 *Warning: This project is experimental.
 Please use at your own risk.
 The author is not liable for any loss of funds attributed to the use of this software.*
+*Note: While development of a pure Go implementation of the secp256k1 elliptic curve digital signature algorithm is underway, CBW will only provide you with a valid private key to import into a wallet client, not a public key.*

 *Dependencies:*
 Go